huxi/lilith/lilith/readme.txt

   as required by ActionScript XMLSocket.
 - a multiplex Lilith LoggingEvent JSON server socket on ports 11010 that is using zero-delimited xml-events, as required by ActionScript XMLSocket.
+- a java.util.logging server socket on ports 11020.
+You can send events to Lilith using a java.util.logging.SocketHandler.

 If Lilith takes a long time to start up and you are using windows you should probably execute regsvr32 /u %windir%\system32\zipfldr.dll